gimseonjin/gimseonjin/README.md

 ## 👋🏻 Hi there

-- 👩🏻‍💼   Department of CS (Computer Science)
+- 👩🏻‍💼   back-end developer
 - 💻   Usually using Java language for programmming
-- 👩🏻‍🏫   Learn constantly and think creatively.
+- 👩🏻‍🏫   be a developer with strong basics

 <br>